hedi0/Smart_Irrigation_ThingSpeak/README.md

 8.  **Provide a clear description** of your changes in the PR, including any relevant issue numbers.

 ### Testing Requirements
-*   All new features should include basic unit tests or .
+*   All new features should include basi